Cape Flats: Since 1950

 The Cape Flats has undergone dramatic change in the past half a century.
 In 1950 the area was practically uninhabited.
 There was a single, narrow road across the Flats from Cape Town to The Strand that ran between walls of alien rooikrans bushes and one could travel for miles without seeing any sign of habitation other than a few fences and a handful of farmhouses.
 Native antelope roamed at will between the dense thickets of wattles.
 The army used the area for military exercises and the few farmers who inhabited the Flats eked out a living by growing vegetables in pockets of relatively poor soil between the barren dunes.
 Modern amenities were unknown; telephones were unknown, drinking water was collected in tanks from roofs and at night the rooms were lit by oil lamps.

 The era of sand and antelopes vanished completely in little more than a generation.
 Vegetable farming persisted, but to a much lesser extent, because urbanisation enveloped vast tracts of land in short order.

-The first use of the Cape Flats to remove people of colour from the more central urban areas was the township of Langa, which saw large scale removal after the Natives (Urban Areas) Act of 1923.
-It is the oldest township in Cape Town and was the location of much resistance to apartheid.
-Its origins go back to the 19th century.

 During the apartheid era, race-based legislation such as the Group Areas Act and pass laws either forced non-white people out of more central urban areas designated for white people and into government-built townships in the Cape Flats, or made living in the area illegal, forcing many people into informal settlements elsewhere in the Cape Flats.
-Large housing projects were built here, mostly as part of the Nationalist government's larger effort to force the so-called Coloured communities & other people of Colour (mostly Xhosa) out of the central and western areas of Cape Town, which were designated as white areas under the Group Areas Act.
+Large housing projects were built here, mostly as part of the Nationalist government's larger effort to force the so-called Coloured communities and other people of Colour (mostly Xhosa) out of the central and western areas of Cape Town, which were designated as white areas under the Group Areas Act.